anshumr6543-commits/firstprojrct-demo/README.md

 # firstprojrct-demo
-This is my first git  reppository
+This is my first git reppository.
+Author - Anshu Mishra